ringo/ringojs.org/site/tutorial/httpserver.md

     }
     require('ringo/httpserver').main(module.id);

 But what about the port?
 Did we lose the ability to specify the port?
-Not really, because the Httpserver still reads command line options.
+No!
+Because the Httpserver's `main()` reads command line options.
 Try this for a full list of options available:

     $ ringo main.js --help